feathersdev/website/content/auth/docs/data/index.md

 # Automerge

 [Automerge](https://automerge.org) is a conflict-free replicated data type (CRDT) that is used to synchronize data between devices.
-Each feathers.dev application has an Automerge document that is can be used to store data that is synchronize in real-time between users.
+Each feathers.dev application has an Automerge document that can be used to store data that is synchronized in real-time between users.
 The `@feathersdev/automerge` package contains the Automerge integration for feathers.dev applications.

 ## Usage